jag-k/pydantic-settings-export/README.md

 ## Usage

-The recommended way to use this package is through its CLI interface or as a [pre-commit] hook.
+The recommended way to use this package is through its CLI or as a [pre-commit] hook.

 ### CLI Usage